-1. All concerns and issues should first be directed to the student's teacher via phone or email.
+All concerns and issues should first be directed to the student's teacher via phone or email.
 If a MOVA teacher cannot resolve the issue, he/she directs the parent to the appropriate contact for assistance.
 2. If the concern is not resolved at this level, parents are advised to contact the Principal.
-If you need the assistance of a language interpreter, please contact Patricia Douglas, Special Programs Administrator, 989-303-9168.
+If you need the assistance of a language interpreter, please contact the Special Programs Administrator.